Yano789/obsidian_notes/Personal Adventures/Docker.md

-Always start with this code:
+Always start with this code (if you have docker desktop you can skip this step):

 ```shell
 run dockerd